Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Reply

 • Haha, thanks for confirming that, Timothy!
-That’s one of the cities that I haven’t visited, although it’s relatively close to my city.
+That’s one of the cities that I haven’t visited, although it’s relatively close to where I live.
 It seems that I shouldn’t be in a rush to check it out.

 Reply